2017 Aberdeenshire Council election: Aftermath

 As no single party group on the council won enough seats to form an administration with an overall majority, the Conservatives, Liberal Democrats and Aligned Independents groups formed an administration on 18 May 2017, after negotiations.
 As part of the deal, Conservative councillor for Mid-Formartine Cllr Jim Gifford was elected as council leader and Liberal Democrat councillor for Mearns, Cllr Bill Howatson was elected as Provost.

 West Garioch Conservative Cllr Sebastian Leslie was suspended from the party on 18 September 2018 and became an Independent having refused to pay his Council Tax.

 Stonehaven and Lower Deeside Conservative Cllr Sandy Wallace resigned from the party and became an Independent on 12 December 2018 citing he had no faith in either the Prime Minister or the Conservative controlled Coalition in Aberdeenshire.
 On 10 November 2020, the Scottish Libertarian Party announced that Wallace had joined the party.

 North Kincardine Conservative Cllr Colin Pike resigned from the party and became an Independent on 6 March 2020.

 Mearns SNP Cllr Leigh Wilson resigned from the party and became an Independent on 15 May 2020 citing professional circumstances.

 North Kincardine SNP Cllr Alistair Bews resigned from the party and became an Independent on 17 May 2020 citing personal and professional reasons.

 On 1 June 2020 Mid-Formantine Conservative Cllr Jim Gifford was replaced as Leader of the council and became an Independent.
 He was followed by Lesley Berry (Inverurie) and Jeff Hutchinson (Mearns).

 On 7 June 2020 Banff Conservative Cllr Mike Roy resigned from the party and became an Independent.

 By-elections

 Inverurie & District by-election

-On 12 October 2017 a by-elected was held after Inverurie & District Conservative Cllr Colin Clark was elected as an MP for Gordon on 8 June 2017.
+On 12 October 2017 a by-election was held after Inverurie & District Conservative Cllr Colin Clark was elected as an MP for Gordon on 8 June 2017.
 He resigned his council seat on 28 June 2017.
 The Conservative candidate Lesley Berry held the seat for her party.